-This paper, published by Google in 2010 and presented at OSDI 2010, is quite challenging due to its highly mathematical nature.
+This paper, published by Google in 2010 and presented at Operating System Design and Implementation (OSDI) 2010, is quite challenging due to its highly mathematical nature.
 I was fortunate to work with one of the co-authors, Florentina Popovici.
-She's truly the best.

 This paper covers two independent main topics: